shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Currently fine tunning and testing.
 Trying to work out some smooth values e.t.c.

+Testing to see if MPH and Battery estimator are correct.

 ___Absolutely do not use this out on the road.___

 You'll also need to setup your BBSHD properly for this to work.